DreamOfTheRedChamber/think-bigger/finraIntern.md

 ### Log example
 #### Information in a recorded API call
 * Who made the API call
+	- userName:
 * When was the API call made
+	- EventTime: 2013-10-23T23:30:42z
-* What was the API call
+* What was the API call made
+	- API and service name
 * What were the resources that were acted up on in the API call
 * Where was the API call made from
+	- IP address
+	- AWS region

 ### Monitor and receive notifications
 * You can monitor any specific event recorded by CloudTrail and receive notification from CloudWatch.
 Should monitor for security or network related events that are likely to have a high blast radius.